vincentbernat/serverspec-example/README.md

 `Rakefile` to derive host roles from their names.
 The current classifier is unlikely to work as is.

-To install the dependencies, use `bundle install`.
+To install the dependencies, use `bundle install --path .bundle`.

 You can then run a test session: